Does your partner prioritise everything but you?

 It's difficult trying to balance the needs of your partner with those of your children.
 Acknowledging and validating each other's feelings is the first part of the process of working together to find a balance and overcome the perception of neglect.
 No one needs to feel unimportant.

 If this is an issue in your relationship, now is a good time to talk about priorities.
 Go to chapter one in my book Blended Family Success and write down your order of priorities from the list.
 How does it compare with your partner's priorities?
 The discussion questions will guide you.
-It's just one part of the entire programme designed to assist you both to work together to create and sustain great relationships in your family and, it's a less threatening way of raising the somewhat tricky issues that every couple in a blended family face.
+It's just one part of the programme in the book that is designed to assist you both to work together to create and sustain great relationships in your family and, it's a less threatening way of raising the somewhat tricky issues that every couple in a blended family face.

 If you don't have a copy yet, find out how to access one here

 p.s.
-You’ve got nothing to lose and lots of effective strategies and solutions to gain!
-To connect with me, enter your name and email below and I'll send you an email giving you access to my free report: 3 Crucial Mistakes Causing Step Family Breakup, & How to Avoid Them
+You’ve got nothing to lose and a bunch of effective strategies to gain!
+Just drop your name and email below, and I’ll send you my free report: 3 Crucial Mistakes That Can Break Up a Stepfamily and How to Avoid Them.
+Let’s set your family up for success!